How To Find The Area Of An Oval

 Historical Context

 The study of ellipses dates back to ancient Greece, with mathematicians like Euclid and Archimedes exploring their properties.
-However, it was Apollonius of Perga who made significant contributions with his comprehensive work "Conics," which thoroughly investigated ellipses, hyperbolas, and parabolas.
+On the flip side, it was Apollonius of Perga who made significant contributions with his comprehensive work "Conics," which thoroughly investigated ellipses, hyperbolas, and parabolas.
 Later, Johannes Kepler's laws of planetary motion revealed that planets orbit the Sun in elliptical paths, cementing the ellipse's importance in astronomy and physics.
 The understanding and application of elliptical geometry have continued to evolve, playing a vital role in various scientific and engineering fields.

 Key Concepts and Terminology